abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/10-Angular-Deployment.md

 ## Production Build Steps

+> When using the `ng serve` command, **bundles are built in memory**.
+To generate production files, use the `ng build` command, which outputs files **(build the bundles in disk)** to the `dist/` directory.
+However, these files are not optimized.
+>
+> To optimize the build, use: `ng build --prod`
+>
+> This command generates optimized files, but they are not compressed.
+You can apply `gzip` compression afterward for further optimization.
+Once the files are built, deploy the contents of the `dist/` folder to your web server.
+Ensure the server is configured to serve the `index.html` file for all routes.

 - To create a production build of your Angular application, follow these steps:

   1. **Update Environment Configuration**: